fbef0102/Game-Private_Plugin/Plugin_插件/Smoker_舌頭/l4d2_smoker_toxic/readme.md

 	* <b>Methane Blast</b> - When the Smoker is killed, its dead body causes an explosion.
 	* <b>Methane Leak ability</b> - The Smoker lets out a Methane cloud that causes damage to anyone standing inside
 	* <b>Methane Strike ability</b> - Whoever shoved smoker gets stumble.
 	* <b>Moon Walk ability</b> - Smoker is able to move backwards, either dragging the survivor or stretching his tongue.
+(Bot apply)
 	* <b>Restrained Hostage ability</b> - The Smoker will use a victim it is currently choking to shield itself from damage.
 	* <b>Smoke Spawn ability</b> - When smoker spawns, create smoke particle around the body.
 	* <b>Smoke Screen ability</b> - The Smokers continually pumps smoke around it's body which helps obscure his form from attacks.